INCF/niQC/content/pages/about/index.md

 ## Current members

-All the members in the [niQC google group](https://groups.google.com/d/forum/niqc) are considered to be members of the SIG.
+All the members in the [niQC Google group](https://groups.google.com/d/forum/niqc) are considered to be members of the SIG.

 ### Chairs
  - [Pradeep Reddy Raamana](https://www.crossinvalidation.com)